monopole/mdrip/README.md

 mdrip print --label goCommand bustedGoTutorial.md
 ```

-Test the code from the markdown in a subshell:
+Pipe the output of the above into `/bin/bash -e` to have the effect of a test,
+or for cleaner output try the `test` command:

 <!-- @testTheBlocks -->
 ```shell